DevQAPPs/MinaGate/README.md

 Application for token gating and content access utilizing the privacy and lightweight aspects of the Mina Protocol.
 ---

-MinaGate is a pioneering content access platform that leverages the Mina Protocol to offer privacy-centric token gating features.
-By utilizing zero-knowledge proofs, MinaGate allows content creators to restrict access to their content, ensuring only token holders can unlock and view exclusive materials.
+MinaGate is a pioneering content access platform that leverages the Mina Protocol to offer privacy-centric token gating features, utilizing `o1js` for creating zero-knowledge proofs (zkProofs) to offer privacy-focused token gating solutions.
+With MinaGate, content creators can restrict access to their content securely and privately, ensuring only verified token holders can gain access.

 ## Features

-- **Token Gating**: Restrict access to content based on NFT or specific token ownership.
+- **Token Gating**: Restrict access to content based on NFT or specific token ownership using zkProofs.
 - **Privacy-Preserving**: Utilize zero-knowledge proofs to verify token ownership without compromising user privacy.
 - **Lightweight Integration**: Thanks to Mina Protocol's succinct blockchain, integration is lightweight without the need for heavy blockchain data handling.
 - **Flexible Content Delivery**: Serve content from your preferred backend or decentralized storage without storing it on the blockchain.